 Learn more about Rock Climbing at Los Elementos Adventure Center.

 If you want an adrenaline rush, you can also find places to cliff-jump in Santa Cruz la Laguna.

-One of the easiest ways to do this is by booking an all-day adventure tour with Los Elementos.
-The tour includes kayaking, swimming, cliff-jumping, rock climbing, archery, trampoline time, the opportunity to relax in a hammock, and a home-cooked meal by the on-site chef.
+One of the easiest ways to do this is by booking a half-day adventure tour with Los Elementos.
+The tour includes kayaking, cliff-jumping (optional), and hiking.
 Woo!
 Sounds like fun.